Florida Building Code

 Can an engineer design alternate anchorage for a Florida product approval or other product evaluation?

-The answer is yes.
-According to Section 1709.9.4 of the Florida Building Code 7th Edition (2020): “All Impact-resistant coverings shall be installed in accordance with the manufacturer’s installation instructions and in accordance with the product approval.
-Installation instructions shall be provided and shall be available to inspection personnel on the job site.
-Opening protection …
+The answer is yes, anchors can be substituted for anchors shown on the product evaluation documents.
+According to Section 1709.9.4 of the Florida Building Code 8th Edition (2023): “All Impact-resistant coverings shall be installed in accordance with the manufacturer’s installation instructions and in accordance with the product approval.
+Installation instructions shall be provided and …

 Can an engineer design alternate anchorage for a Florida product approval or other product evaluation?
 Read More »